-It is widely acknowledged that asset allocation is one of the most, if not the most, important decisions when investing.
-The selection of individuals stocks or asset classes is secondary to the proportion of those asset classes within the portfolio.
-It is the asset allocation which is the main driver of results.
+Put simply, asset allocation is one of the most, if not the most, important decisions anyone makes when investing.
+The process of selecting individual stocks or asset classes is secondary only to the proportion of those asset classes within the portfolio, both central tenets of an asset allocation strategy.

 Asset allocation defined

 Asset allocation is the way in which an investment strategy is implemented.
 You can decide on an investment strategy that balances risk and reward, but all this does is inform the assets you choose to buy to make up an investment portfolio.
 Then, there is a process of adjusting the proportion of each asset in the portfolio that achieves that balance.

 The proportion of each asset class that makes up a portfolio will, fundamentally, be defined by the individual’s investment goals, risk tolerance and time horizon.

 On the one hand, someone who needs their savings in the next year or two might choose to have a conservative asset allocation, made up of things like cash and short-term bonds.
 On the other, someone saving for a retirement that is decades away is more likely to have a high equity allocation.